Kalash004/ProjectTartarus/docs/protocol.md

 ## Send request

-This section is about your request for the application
+This section is about your request for the application. <br>

 ### Request structure